SophieS9/SG-Python-Intro/Intro_Python.md

 * [Codecademy](https://www.codecademy.com/learn/python).
 This has a Python tutorial as well as tutorials in other languages with a focus upon website design.
 There are free accounts or paid-for accounts with added functionality.
 * [HackerRank](https://www.hackerrank.com/).
 This has tutorials in many different languages as well as coding competitions.
 It's used by companies to head hunt the best new developers.

 If you're willing to spend a little money there are also several good text books available, most of which come with downloadable or online content.
-And example of some include:
+An example of some include:

 * [Python for Biologists](http://pythonforbiologists.com/).
 Excerpts of the text are available online for free.
 * [Learn Python the Hard Way](https://learnpythonthehardway.org/).
 You can try this one out for free before purchasing.